| First Circular Organization International Union of History and

 traditionally included in the conference’s registration fee will be provided

-The Local Organizing
+for.
+8. Grants The Local Organizing

 Committee will provide free registration to some participants.
 In allocating